YASH-DIXIT-24/NR-Collection/README.md

 ********
 till now the data is coming from the swiggy api and i have used a loader to show until the api returns the data

+********
+for industry code we should use a concept called shimmer ui which basically shows a dummy data until the data is returned form the api